 As a group at December 31, 2016, the Company retained \$5,000 of losses from catastrophic events and had reinsurance under various reinsurance agreements up to \$74,600 in excess of its \$5,000 retained risk.
-Effective January 1, 2017, the catastrophic retention amount was increased to \$10,000.
+Effective January 1, 2017, the catastrophic retention amount was increased to \$10,000, and the Company maintained the coverage up to \$74,600.

 The Company actively monitors and evaluates the financial condition of the reinsurers and develops estimates of the uncollectible amounts due from reinsurers.
 Such estimates are made based on periodic evaluation of balances due from reinsurers, judgments regarding reinsurers' solvency, known disputes, reporting characteristics of the underlying reinsured business, historical experience, current economic conditions, and the state of reinsurer relations in general.
 Collection risk is mitigated from reinsurers by entering into reinsurance arrangements only with reinsurers that have strong credit ratings and statutory surplus above certain levels.
 The Company's largest reinsurance recoverables on paid and unpaid losses were due from reinsurance companies with A.M.
-Best ratings of A- or higher.
+Best ratings of A or higher.

-A reconciliation of direct to net premiums on both a written and an earned basis for the three months ended March 31, 2017 and 2016 is as follows:
+A reconciliation of direct to net premiums on both a written and an earned basis is as follows: